projectcalico/calico/getting-started/openshift/windows/installation.md

 - Ensure that you have {% include open-new-window.html text='generated a local SSH private key' url='https://docs.openshift.com/container-platform/4.4/installing/installing_aws/installing-aws-default.html#ssh-agent-using_installing-aws-default' %} and have added it to your ssh-agent

+**Limitations**

+Due to an {% include open-new-window.html text='upstream issue' url='https://bugzilla.redhat.com/show_bug.cgi?id=1768858' %}, Windows pods can only be run in specific namespaces if you disable SCC.
+To do this, label the namespace with `openshift.io/run-level: "1"`.

 #### Create a configuration file for the OpenShift installer

 First, create a staging directory for the installation.
 This directory will contain the configuration file, along with cluster state files, that OpenShift installer will create: